umfy/sanguine-oasis/posts/3-actions.md

 Power 3: Dealing ([D6,D12]-> [6,11]) 11 fire dagame AoE that can blind opponents for 1 turn costs 3HP and requires successful roll.

 ### Damage reduction
-The damage taken is reduced by target's armour value.
+The damage taken is reduced by target's armor value.

 #### Example:
-Sword attack of ([D6,D10] -> [2,8] -> 8 dmg) is reduced by Armour 2 dealing 6 dmg.
+Sword attack of ([D6,D10] -> [2,8] -> 8 dmg) is reduced by armor 2 dealing 6 dmg.

 ### Dodging
 Skills like Agility can be used defensively if that makes sense, usually in environmental hazards and role play, mitigating damage entirely.